ygorduraes/vcb/README.md

 Note: Production's REDEMET's API for METAR info is `https://api-redemet.decea.mil.br/mensagens/metar/SBJC,SBBE`.
 You'll ned an API Key, which you can request at https://www.atd-1.com/cadastro-api/ (you might receive it instantly at your e-mail).

 ## Database
 This project uses Postgres as the database to store the last rain status.
+Currently, the project uses a Heroku free Postgres instance for production.

+Postgres's database info on Heroku: `heroku pg:info -a vaichoverbelem` Connecting to Heroku's database: `heroku pg:psql -a vaichoverbelem`

+### Local database for development

 Postgres installation (macOS): `brew install postgresql` Start postgre (macOS): `brew services start postgres`